Vincent Sowah Odotei

-Vincent Sowah Odotei is a Ghanaian politician and the former Member of Parliament of La Dadekotopon in the Greater Accra Region of Ghana.
+Vincent Sowah Odotei is a Ghanaian politician and a former Member of Parliament for La Dadekotopon in the Greater Accra Region of Ghana.
 He is a member of the New Patriotic Party and was the deputy minister for communications in Ghana until his appointment was terminated on April 6, 2020, by President Nana Akufo-Addo.

 He defeated Hon.
 Nii Amasah Namoale in the 2016 elections.

 Early life and education

 Vincent Odotei was born on 5 May 1968 in Accra.
-He holds a B.A from the University of Ghana and Post Graduate Diploma from Graduate School of Business University of Strathclyde Scotland.
+He holds a B.A from the University of Ghana and a postgraduate diploma from the Graduate School of Business, University of Strathclyde, Scotland.

 Personal life

 Vincent Osei Odotei is a Christian.

 Current involvement

-Vincent Sowah Odotei was at the just ended World Summit Awards Grand Jury held in Accra, Ghana held from November 3, 2018, to November 7, 2018, where he expressed his ministry's willingness to partner the private sector for development.
+Vincent Sowah Odotei was at the World Summit Awards Grand Jury held in Accra, Ghana, held from November 3, 2018, to November 7, 2018, where he expressed his ministry's willingness to partner with the private sector for development.